 Due to the location of the kidneys, many kidney cancer symptoms don't show until the tumor has grown quite large.
+Most are found during treatment for other medical conditions, such as kidney stones or back pain.
 If there are symptoms, they vary from person to person.

 - A lump or mass on the side or lower back